Uxbridge, Ontario: Other attractions

-The York Durham Heritage Railway, opened in 1996, is a tourist train operating between Stouffville and Uxbridge.
-The train is pulled by first generation diesel locomotives which directly replaced the steam locomotives.
-They have recently purchase 5 Budd RDC railcars from the now defunct Guelph Junction Express.
+The Township of Uxbridge owns the former Uxbridge railway station, and makes it available for community functions.
+It was last used by the York Durham Heritage Railway until it ceased operations in 2024.

 Throughout the year, a number of theatrical and musical productions are held at the Music Hall.
 Movies are shown at a local unique movie theatre, named The Roxy.

 The Highlands of Durham Games are held in Elgin Park near the end of July.
 These games focus on Celtic traditions and offer a variety of entertainments.

 Once a Year the Uxbridge Optimists host the Fantasy of Lights.
 This is a drive-through light show through Elgin Park in which you see a variety of different displays and takes about 20 minutes to drive through.
 This event takes place once a year from December 4 to January 2.